 • Purchase personal school supplies.

-• Help a class member in need.
+• Help a class member or family in need.

 • Contribute to a college fund.